thealha/thealha/README.md

 - 👋 Hi, I’m Aleksander a.k.a @thealha
 - 👀 I’m interested in Web Development and media production
 - 🌱 I’m currently taking a computer tech. course in uni.
-Learning everything from databases till Web Dev.
+Learning everything from databases to Web Dev.
-- 💞️ I’m looking to collaborate on Web dev projects etc.
 - 📫 How to reach me - email: mail@vaehaaland.no, discord: alha#1337

 <!---